seamplex/wasora/doc/reference.md

 ##  `WRITE`

-Writes data (variables, vectors o matrices) to external objects.
+Write data (variables, vectors o matrices) to files or shared-memory segments.
 See the `READ` keyword for usage details.